MrDaar/micromachine/README.md

-# micromachine
+# Micromachine
-A small state machine.
+A little state machine.